 - Manage musical and sound recordings with Protools or Logic.

 - Management of all production equipment (proper use, maintenance, inventory)

-- Any other tasks related to the activities of the Wapikoni Mobile
+- Perform all other tasks related to Wapikoni 's activities

 - Participation as director to at least three short films or two medium films or equivalent experience